gracco/sysadmin-interview-questions/README.md

 * Explain briefly each one of the process states.
   - Created or new state, in this moment the process wait the admission to the ready state, by the scheduler
   - Ready or waiting the process has been loaded into main memory  and is awaiting execution on a CPU
   - Running the process moves into running state when it's chosen for execution.
   - Blocked it's when the process cannot carry without an external change in the state or event, example when a process needs a user input.
   - Terminated it's a state after completing the execution or being explicitly killed, but the process remain as zombie until the parent  process call the wait system call to read its exit status, and finally ending the process lifetime.

 * How to know which process listens on a specific port?
-  - lsof -i :PORT or netstat -lp | grep port or ss -lp | grep port
+  - `lsof -i :$PORT` or `netstat -lp | grep $port` or `ss -lp | grep $port`

 * What is a zombie process and what could be the cause of it?
   - Each process when ended enter in zombie state, waiting for the parent process call a wait call and read the exit status, if this wait call never be called, this process will end up as a zombie, and we will need to call a SIGCHLD to the parent process to kill all child process.

 * You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
 How could you do it?
  - Use the tee command
- - script | tee file
+ - `script | tee file`

 * Explain what echo "1" > /proc/sys/net/ipv4/ip_forward does.
  - Disable ipv4 ip_forward function from the kernel, as well the routing function